 The Always On Plan has all the features of the Pro-Monitoring plan, except access to Scout agents.
 If an alarm is activated, Scout sends an automatic notification to your pre-selected contacts.
 You choose who receives the notification and how Scout notifies them (text, push notification, call, or email).
 For example, you can set up text notifications to a neighbor when you are on vacation.

 No internet?
 No problem.
 We have “Cellular Only” add-ons to our existing plans.
 Starting at an additional $15.00 a month, we can cover your home in those tricky situations where internet may not be accessible.

 Only the Always On+ Plan includes professional monitoring.
 If an unexpected action occurs in your home, Scout’s agents are always available and ready to dispatch the local authorities if necessary.

 Our agents can respond to an alarm by calling you, a neighbor, or a family member.
 If there’s no response, our agents will dispatch the police.
 False alarm?
-Simply give a pre-determined pass code to a Scout agent to prevent police dispatch.
+Simply give a pre-determined pass code to a Scout agent to prevent police or fire dispatch.

 You can add Professional Monitoring to your account at any time.
 If you’d like to learn more about how Professional Monitoring keeps your home safe, read our Always On+ FAQ.